kevincentius/customino-3/c3-client/README.md

 # Build desktop standalone

-Currently only Windows build on Windows machine
+Currently only tested on Windows (will build for Windows on Windows).
+Should build for Mac on Mac, or for Linux on Linux, but completely untested.

-Build steps (to do: wrap this in an npm script):
+Build steps:
 - Build angular app (will generate `angular-build` folder)
   - `npm run build`
 - Compile electron app script: